BalmaBrian/Stamper/README.md

 ```bash
 $ python3 ImageManipulation.py
 ```
-After you run that the resulting process
+After you run that the resulting output should look cool!
+If there is an error then make sure you have OpenSCad installed and or you are using Python 3.

 ### Running Stamper